opentelekomcloud-infra/express-mail-gateway/README.md

 ## Author

-This repository was originally forked from :link: [schadokar/nodemailer-app](https://github.com/schadokar/nodemailer-app) and enhanced with a couple of code snippets.
+This repository was originally forked from :link: [schadokar/nodemailer-app](https://github.com/schadokar/nodemailer-app) and enhanced with a couple of code snippets and a [MCaptcha](https://github.com/mCaptcha/mCaptcha) integration.

 ## Installation